 Firstly, let's be clear, fixing a broken IT department is not for the faint hearted.
-You will need a mixture of planning, drive, people skills, IT & technology capability, lots of communication and luck.
+You will need a mixture of planning, drive, people skills, IT & technology capability, lots of communication and a hefty dose of luck.

-Every business turnaround situation is different but here are some general guidelines that I have used with great success, and I consider to be vital in this high pressure, often crisis, situation.
+Every IT turnaround situation is different but here are some general guidelines that I have used with great success, and I consider to be vital in this high pressure, often crisis, situation.

 2. The plan built in your first 30 days needs to identify the major components of your strategy for next 2-3 years so you need to have looked under as many stones as possible.
 I tend to call this plan the "get-well" plan and I talk about it in more detail in my The first 30 days blog post.

-3. Part of the 30 day plan needs to be a honest assessment of the timescales for the turnaround.
-Generally, it takes 6-9 months to "stabilise the patient" with the following 18-24 months to complete the turnaround and carry out some limited future-proofing.
+3. Part of that 30 day plan needs to be a honest assessment of the timescales for the IT turnaround.
+Generally, it takes 6-9 months to "stabilise the patient" with the following 18-24 months to complete the IT turnaround and carry out some limited future-proofing.
 An essential part of that assessment is understanding the capability of the technology team that is in place.
 In my blog post titled Reviewing the Technology team during an IT Due Diligence assessment, I delve into how I assess a technology team.
 Although the post considers the assessment from an IT Due Diligence perspective, much of what I discuss is valid in this scenario and serves as a good starting point for considering the quality of the team(s).

-4. The 30 day plan will evolve over time as actions get completed and new actions get added.
-However it is a great starting point and I find that I still have a "get-well" plan at the end of the turnaround even though it has none of the original actions on it.
+4. You should expect the 30 day plan to evolve over time as actions get completed and new actions get added.
+However it is a great starting point and I find that I still have a "get-well" plan at the end of the IT turnaround even though it is very likely to have none of the original actions on it.
 It is worth noting that if you are finding that the 30 day plan is still changing considerably towards the end of the initial 30 day period then it is worth going back and double checking your initial assumptions.
 There is a good chance that one or more of those assumptions is incorrect and as a result, the shape of the 30 day plan is changing so much that it is not settling on an achievable set of easily understood, realistic actions.

-5. The core of the plan and the thinking that goes into it is based on a very simple structure.
+5. The core of the plan and the thinking that goes into it, is based on a very simple methodology.
 Look at the People first, then the Processes and finally the Technology.
-If you have looked at the first two in depth then often there is little that needs to be done in terms of technology.
-For example, let"s say that an organization is having a problem with its firewalls as they are quite unreliable.
+If you have looked at the first two in depth then there is often little that needs to be done in terms of the technology.
+For example, lets say that an organization is having a problem with its firewalls as they are quite unreliable.
 The root cause could be that the staff are poorly trained or motivated or that the change management processes are poor, or it could be that the firewalls are old and unreliable.
-The point is that it is easy to assume that a technical problem requires a technical answer and often it doesn"t.
+The point is that it is easy to assume that a technical problem requires a technical answer and often it doesn't.

-6. It is important to listen to the staff.
-You may have seen particular actions work well in other organizations but the staff are usually the closest to the problems and often have some excellent ideas on how to solve them.
+6. It is extremely important to listen to the staff.
+You may have seen particular actions work well in other organizations but the staff are usually the closest to the problems, and often have some excellent ideas on how to solve them.
 By considering carefully their ideas, you gain their loyalty and their motivation to make things work as well a head start on which "rocks" to look under first.

 7. Everyone has their own management style.
 Mine is what you might call "firm but fair", so I will absolutely drive the teams to hit deadlines but also appreciate when, through no fault of their own, they are unable to deliver bang on time.
-Generally, if you have a firm word with some one then the word gets around and you don"t need to do it any more.
-I find that this style binds the staff to me so that we jointly turnaround the department.
+Generally, if you do have to have a firm word with some one then the word gets around and you don't need to do it any more.
+I find that this style binds the staff and I together, so that we jointly turnaround the IT department.